Lab Test

 Homocysteine results may be falsely elevated when the sample is not handled correctly.
 Serum must be separated promptly from cells within one hour of blood collection.

 Blood samples obtained after an individual has consumed a heavy meal (particularly if rich in protein) have been associated with a 15-20% increase in homocysteine.
-Therefore heavy meals should be avoided 6-12 hours before blood sampling.
+Therefore, heavy meals should be avoided 6-12 hours before blood sampling.
 A light meal has not been shown to affect the homocysteine level.

 Clinical Utility